blamepotato/Restify/README.txt

+Restify is a social media for restaurants where users can search, follow, like, and comment on restaurants.
+Moreover, restaurant owners can create blog posts and upload their menus there.
-To run the server, first do ./setup.sh
+To run the website,
+first: ./setup.sh
-And then ./run.sh
+and then: ./run.sh